 - Cutting Edge: 4.
 06"

 - Blade Material: 1095 Carbon Steel

 A lot of the ESEE knives are very similar to this one.
 There are many different coatings to choose from, and the handles come in different colors, but you always get a knife that’s good in the field and feels like it should cost a lot more than it does.

 The ESEE 4P has a 4″ full-tang blade that can do a lot of hard work in hard conditions and not fail you.

-Condor Tool & Knife Bushlore Survival Knife – The Condor Bushlore is a traditional bushcraft style knife.
-It has a 3.4″ carbon steel full-tang blade and a hardwood handle with leather sheath.
-The best part is that it’s priced much lower than some other knives that are of equal quality.
+The Condor Bushlore is a traditional bushcraft-style knife.
+It has a 3.4″ carbon steel full-tang blade, a hardwood handle, and a leather sheath.
+The best part is that it’s priced much lower than other knives of equal quality.

 The survival knife is a great survival tool.
 It can do nearly anything that you would want in a survival situation.
-You can use it to make a fire, build traps, clean game, and on and on, but it just can’t chop like an axe unless you get one that’s really large.
+You can use it to make a fire, build traps, clean game, and on and on, but it just can’t chop like an axe unless you get a large one.

-Large knives like that normally don’t chop as well as an axe and fall short on being able to do the tasks that a knife excels at.
+Large knives like that usually don’t chop as well as an axe and fall short of being able to do the tasks that a knife excels at.
 For this reason, I’m going to say that an axe is the ultimate survival tool.

-An axe can do almost anything a knife can do, and it can also chop which a knife really can’t.
+An axe can do almost anything a knife can do and chop what a knife really can’t.